+- Patients are monitored until stable

+- Patients should self-monitor regularly with an Amsler grid as reactivation of the CNV can occur.

+- Those with high-risk drusen and/or active disease in the other eye can take

+vitamin/mineral supplements as recommended by contemporary randomised

+control studies.
+There is good

+evidence that blood pressure

+control and stopping smoking is

-- Patients are monitored until stable. - Patients should self-monitor regularly with an Amsler grid as reactivation of the CNV can occur. - Those with high-risk drusen and/or active disease in the other eye can take vitamin/mineral supplements as recommended by contemporary randomised control studies.
-There is good evidence that blood pressure control and stopping smoking is important in mitigating disease progression.
-Cataract surgery does not adversely influence the progression of the disease.
+evidence that blood pressure control and stopping smoking is important in mitigating disease progression.
+Cataract Surgery does not adversely influence the progression of the disease.